Priyanshu8808/IndianCricketAnalytics/README.md

-# IndianCricketAnalytics

-# 🏏 Indian Batsmen Performance Analysis | Power BI Dashboard
+# Indian Batsmen Performance Analysis | Power BI Dashboard

 This repository presents a **dynamic Power BI dashboard** that analyzes the performance of **Indian cricket batsmen** across all formats — Test, ODI, and T20I.
 The dashboard is fully interactive and designed to provide deep insights through engaging visualizations.